MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

         1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
         2. Click on the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
         3. After successfully registering your application you can optionally download a "skeleton" Xcode project pre-bundled with the MobileFirst Native SDK.

-3. Run the command: `pod install`.
-This command adds the MobileFirst Native SDK files, adds the **mfpclient.plist** file and generates a Pod project.
-    **Note:** This command may take several minutes to complete.

-    > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Important**: From here on, use the `[ProjectName].xcworkspace` file in order to open the project in Xcode.
-Do <b>not</b> use the `[ProjectName].xcodeproj` file.
-A CocoaPods-based project is managed as a workspace containing the application (the executable) and the library (all project dependencies that are pulled by the CocoaPods manager).
-4. Open the Xcode project by double-clicking the **.xcworkspace** file.
-5. In Xcode, right-click the project entry, click on **Add Files To [ProjectName]** and select the **mfpclient.plist** file, located at the root of the Xcode project.

 ### Referencing the SDK